walterfreeman/phy211/staff-manual.md

 If you are going to miss a recitation section and have advance warning, swap with another TA; that's not a problem.
 If you are in isolation with COVID, this is how we will handle it.

-However, if you're going to miss a recitation section without much warning -- you missed your bus, you overslept, you have a computer failure, you have a medical emergency -- then your first priority should be to *get someone to the classroom* (real or virtual) to cover for you.
+However, if you're going to miss a recitation section without much warning -- you missed your bus, you overslept, you have a medical emergency -- then your first priority should be to *get someone to the classroom* (real or virtual) to cover for you.

 You should do the following:

-* Send a message to #phy211staff on Slack asking someone to cover for you.
+* Send a message to #phy211staff on Slack and ping @channel asking someone to cover for you.
 If there's no answer in two minutes...
-* Call Walter at (520) 409 3766 and then the head TA at (xxx) xxx xxxx in that order.
-If you can't get them...
+* Call Walter at (520) 409 3766.
+If you can't get him...
 * Call the Physics Department office at (315) 443 3901 if it's between 8am and 6pm
 * If it becomes apparent you're going to be more than five minutes late and nobody can cover, email your students.

 If you have a student who is being disruptive and doesn't stop, ask them to leave your class.
-If a student is being *extremely* disruptive to the point where it jeopardizes the wellbeing of the other folks in the room, please do whatever you need to do to protect your safety and the safety of your students, including dismissing your class or calling the Department of Public Safety at (315) 443 2224.
-(This is very rare but I had to do it in the fall).
+If a student is being *extremely* disruptive to the point where it jeopardizes the wellbeing of the other folks in the room, or doesn't leave when you ask them to, do whatever you need to do to protect your safety and the safety of your students including dismissing your class or calling the Department of Public Safety at (315) 443 2224.
+(This is very rare but I had to do it in F2021).

-If a student is not wearing a mask that covers their mouth and nose, offer them one from the classroom supply or ask them to fix theirs.
-If they don't put it on, ask them to leave.
-If they are unwilling to do this and become confrontational, do whatever you need to protect yourself and the class, and call for backup (ping @channel in #phy211staff and/or call the Physics Department office or Public Safety.

 **Coaches**: If your TA does not show up, and you are the only person there, send a quick message to Slack and ping @channel, and go on teaching.
 If there are multiple coaches, the most junior coach should try to contact someone while the rest teach.